argoproj/argo-workflows/examples/README.md

   templates:
   - name: pi-tmpl
     resource:                   # indicates that this is a resource template
       action: create            # can be any kubectl action (e.g. create, delete, apply, patch)
+                                # Patch action will support only **json merge strategic**
       # The successCondition and failureCondition are optional expressions.
       # If failureCondition is true, the step is considered failed.
       # If successCondition is true, the step is considered successful.